 - Submitting an official request as early as possible and at least two (2) weeks prior to the use of the accommodation; or for major accommodations, four (4) weeks prior to the start of the semester;

-- Helping to identify potential accommodation options and communicating to Disability Services any questions or concerns related to the implementation of specific adjustments;
+- Helping to identify potential accommodation options and communicating to Accessibility Services any questions or concerns related to the implementation of specific adjustments;

 - Providing documentation in support of their accommodation request, including information about any restrictions or limitations; and

-- Assisting in the development of an accommodation plan and requesting a new plan each semester by contacting Disability Services.
+- Assisting in the development of an accommodation plan and requesting a new plan each semester by contacting Accessibility Services.

 Students will have their needs accommodated so long as the accommodation can be reasonably implemented by the College.
 Students will be provided an explanation if their accommodation request is denied.
 Even if a student’s accommodation request is approved, he or she may decide at any time not to use the accommodation.